First measurements of the branching fractions for the decay modes $\Xi_c^{0} \to \Lambda \eta$ and $\Xi_c^0 \to \Lambda \eta'$ and search for the decay $\Xi_c^{0} \to \Lambda \pi^0$ using Belle and Belle II data: Introduction

 In this paper, we present the first measurements of the branching fractions of the singly Cabibbo-suppressed decays $\Xi_c^0 \to \Lambda h^0$ $(h=\eta,~\eta',~\pi^0)$, {relative} to the decay $\Xi_c^0 \to \Xi^- \pi^+$.
-The {topological diagrams} for the signal decays are illustrated in Fig.~\ref{fig:topo_diag}. {Decay amplitudes {have} two main components: (i) factorizable contributions from internal $W$-emission processes ($C$), and (ii) non-factorizable contributions that arise from inner $W$-emission ($C'$) and $W$-exchange mechanisms ($E_1$ and $E_2$)~\cite{Chau:1995gk,Cheng:2021qpd}.} Theoretical predictions for these branching fractions range from $10^{-5}$ to $10^{-3}$~\cite{Zhao:2018mov,Geng:2018plk,Zou:2019kzq,Geng:2019xbo,Hsiao:2021nsc,Zhong:2022exp,Geng:2023pkr,Zhong:2024zme,Xing:2024nvg}.
+The {topological diagrams} for the signal decays are illustrated in Fig.~\ref{fig:topo_diag}. {Decay amplitudes {have} two main components: (i) factorizable contributions from internal $W$-emission processes ($C$), and (ii) non-factorizable contributions that arise from inner $W$-emission ($C'$) and $W$-exchange mechanisms ($E_1$ and $E_2$)~\cite{Chau:1995gk,Cheng:2021qpd}.} {Theoretical predictions for these branching fractions are primarily derived from an analysis of these diagrams based on SU(3) flavor symmetry~\cite{Zhao:2018mov,Hsiao:2021nsc,Zhong:2024zme}, irreducible SU(3)~\cite{Geng:2018plk,Geng:2019xbo,Zhong:2022exp,Xing:2024nvg}, or a pole model~\cite{Zou:2019kzq}.
+Across these different frameworks, the predicted values span a broad range from $10^{-5}$ to $10^{-3}$~\cite{Zhao:2018mov,Geng:2018plk,Zou:2019kzq,Geng:2019xbo,Hsiao:2021nsc,Zhong:2022exp,Geng:2023pkr,Zhong:2024zme,Xing:2024nvg}.
+A representative example of the resulting theoretical spread is provided for $\Xi_c^0 \to \Lambda \eta'$, whose predictions vary from $(0.2\pm0.1) \times 10^{-4}$~\cite{Zhao:2018mov} to $(16.4\pm10.6) \times 10^{-4}$~\cite{Geng:2019xbo}, depending on the specific model scenario adopted.}